P. Marlin August 2018

 Old cemeteries are unique repositories of history and art.
 The Micanopy Historic Cemetery was founded by Dr. H. Lucius Montgomery Sr. a physician in the Township of Micanopy in the 1800's.
-Interesting markers include 19th century tablet form gravestones and fine examples of Victorian sculpture.
-The gravestones trace many longtime families who have lived in the Micanopy area and dedicated their lives to the community.
+The cemetery's early victorian sculptures mark the remains of Florida's earliest pioneers.
 The cemetery has over 2,000 burials with the first recorded burial dated 1826.

 It's been said that residents of Micanopy do not consider one a "permanent resident" until they have purchased a burial plot in the cemetery.
 This portion of the blog post focuses on the families who occupy the 19th and early 20th century graves in the cemetery.
 Most information was gleaned from old obituaries, newspaper articles and family histories.
 Family features include Edwards, Montgomery, Barr, Means, Arnow, Powell, Thrasher, Cooper, Mathers, Chitty, Simonton, McCredie, Herlong, Feaster, Daily, Ley, Smith, and Chamberlin.

 Like many old cemeteries, a portion of the older grave stones are unreadable, missing or have disappeared into the earth.
 Though I was able to locate most everyone I was looking for, I could not find members of the McCredie family, including James, his wife, and his parents, David and Janet.
 A number of deaths occurred in 1888, maybe from a disease that came through the community at the time.